fossgect/All-Algos/README.md

 ## For those who are new to open source

 Learning how to make the first step has always been the toughest in every journey.
+Let us take some baby steps in order to reach that world of unlimited possibilities.
 Let this be a good start for your open source contributions.

 In GitHub, you can save your code, update them, and work on it as a team.